rahulkhandareDA/SQL-based-Data-Analysis-on-Zepto/README.md

 Initial data checks were conducted to validate data consistency, identify null values, and ensure correct data types before performing analysis.

-## Useful Links

-The SQL queries used to inspect and clean the data for this analysis can be found here

-Targeted SQL queries addressing specific business questions can be found here: [link to analysis SQL file]

 ## Executive Summary